 An inline dictionary starts with an open brace ({), ends with a matching closed brace (}), contains inline dictionary items separated by commas (,), and is contained on a single line.
 An inline dictionary item is a key and value separated by a colon (:).
-A space need not follow the colon and any spaces that do follow the colon are ignored.
+A space need not follow the colon and any white space that does follow the colon is ignored.
 The keys are inline strings and the values may be inline strings, inline lists, and inline dictionaries.

 Inline strings are the string values specified in inline dictionaries and lists.
 They are somewhat constrained in the characters that they may contain; nothing is allowed that might be confused with the syntax characters used by the inline list or dictionary that contains it.
-Specifically, inline strings may not contain newlines or any of the following characters: [,], {, }, or ,.
-In addition, inline strings that are contained in inline dictionaries may not contain :.
-Both leading and trailing ASCII spaces and ASCII tabs are ignored with inline strings.
+Specifically, inline strings may not line-break white space such as newlines or any of the following characters: [,], {,}, or ,.
+In addition, inline strings that are contained in inline dictionaries may not contain:.
+Both leading and trailing white space is ignored with inline strings.
+This includes all non-line-break white space characters such as ASCII spaces and tabs, as well as the various Unicode white space characters.